color schemes for man pages man() { LESS_TERMCAP_mb=$'\e[1;34m' \ LESS_TERMCAP_md=$'\e[1;32m' \ LESS_TERMCAP_so=$'\e[1;33m' \ LESS_TERMCAP_us=$'\e[1;4;31m' \ LESS_TERMCAP_me=$'\e[0m' \ LESS_TERMCAP_se=$'\e[0m' \ LESS_TERMCAP_ue=$'\e[0m' \ command man "$@" }

 ) that are not terminal verdicts and can be used for various tasks such as auditing, forced checksum recalculation or removal of Explicit Congestion Notification (ECN) bits.

 The match criteria of every rule are checked to determine if the jump target is applied.
-The way this is designed is very elegant: every type of feature (e.g.: l3 IP address vs l4 port) that you can check has a match callback function defined in the kernel.
+The way this is designed is very elegant: every type of feature (e.g.: Layer 3 IP address vs Layer 4 port) that you can check has a match callback function defined in the kernel.
 If you want, you can write your own such function in a Linux Kernel Module (LKM) and thus extend the functionality of iptables (Writing Netfilter Modules with code example).
 However, you will need to implement a userspace shared library counterpart.
 When you start an iptables process, it searches in /usr/lib/xtables/ and automatically loads certain shared libraries (note: this path can be overwritten or extended using the XTABLES_LIBDIR environment variable).
 Each library there must do three things:

 iptables --help